coffeebank/coffeebank.github.io/index.md

         ssimage: /home/media/am02.jpg
         ssdesc: Integrates recently watched/read feeds in a mobile-adaptive format.
 Backend is a simple list in the Vuex store.
 Data is lazily fetched, live from AniList, as user navigates through each page.
 Careful attention to UX through placeholders and responsive interface as data loads.
         ssbadges:
-          - Vue.js
+          - CSS Scroll Snap
-          - MyAnimeList (Jikan API)
+          - GraphQL REST API
-          - AniList API
+          - Transitions
-          - User Experience
+          - Vuex store

       - ssname: Music
         ssurl: /myaa/music